autonomousmobilerobots/Python/README.md

 The other scripts are written in Python and sit in /apriltag/python/

-Robot_controller* are older versions no longer updated.
+Robot_controller*.py are older versions no longer updated.

-RSonCreate is the current script
+RSonCreate.py is the current script.